Patchyst/Patchyst.github.io/_posts/2020-02-11-RickRollInjection.md

 ![Keyboard-Injector](/images/injector.gif){:class="img-responsive"}

 One such device is the [Malduino](https://maltronics.com/collections/malduinos) by Maltronics.
-As the name suggests the Malduino is a "bad" Arduino.
-The Malduino is setup using [Arduino's IDE](https://www.arduino.cc/en/main/software).
+As the name suggests the Malduino is a "bad" Arduino setup using [Arduino's IDE](https://www.arduino.cc/en/main/software).